 Members of the Dream Team

 Staff is everything.
-Qualified employees can lift the company up to heaven when not as skilled workers can destroy even the most elaborate plan.
+Qualified employees can lift the company up to heaven, while not-as-skilled workers can destroy even the most elaborate plan.
 By hiring in-house experts or outsourcing managerial tasks to external teams, you can simplify the integration of CRM and reduce potential expenses.
 It’s recommended to have six superheroes:

 - A leader.
-Oversights core processes and utilizes MVP to show his/her personal commitment to the project.
-Possible roles: CEO or managing director,
+Oversees core processes and utilizes MVP to show his/her personal commitment to the project.
+Possible roles: CEO or managing director.

 - A fan.
 Knows a lot about CRM advantages and tries to convince everybody that these applications are great.
 Possible role: project manager.

 - A skeptic.
-Hates unnecessary changes and focuses on the implementation plan weaknesses or CRM drawbacks.
+Hates unnecessary changes and focuses on the implementation plan's weaknesses or CRM drawbacks.
 Possible role: sales manager.

 - A hater.
 Unlike a skeptic, he or she focuses on the overall fallacy of the idea to find the least noticeable pitfalls.
 Possible role: sales manager.

 - An IT geek.
 Loves tech stuff and can help in the case of software issues, maintenance challenges, and questions.
 Possible role: member of the IT department.

 - A tester.
 Works with CRM, sets various tasks, tests stability and functionality, pushes all buttons and clicks all links.
 Possible role: QA engineer.